 - A faster algorithm for computing motorcycle graphs.
 Antoine Vigneron and Lie Yan.
 Discrete & Computational Geometry 52(3): 492-514 (2014).
 Special issue on SoCG 2013.
 Manuscript in arXiv:1303.5958.

 - Geometric optimization and sums of algebraic functions.
 Antoine Vigneron.
 ACM Transactions on Algorithms 10(1):4 (2014).
+Preliminary version in SODA 2010.
 Manuscript.

 - Fitting a step function to a point set.
 Hervé Fournier and Antoine Vigneron.
 Algorithmica 60(1): 95-109 (2011).
 On invitation, special issue on ESA 2008.
 Manuscript, slides.